guildai/guild.ai/pages/docs/developer/scripts.md

     train(util.parse_args())
 ```

-This is a simplified example, but it illustates how most model scripts
+This simple example illustrates how model scripts typically work:

-work:
+- Runnable from the command line

-- Implement `train` or other operations as Python functions
+- Implement `train` and other operations as Python functions
 - Parse command line arguments and use to parameterize operations